 Unconventional, innovative, and embodying the latest technology, the Bridge House located in Los Angeles, California is everything you’ve ever wanted from your dream home.
 With a stream running right through the center of the property, this project was a unique challenge for all those involved.

 Washington state provides its residents with a wide range of climates to enjoy.
 From oceanfront cottages to mountain chalets and everything in between.
 Choosing the right roof for these climates varies greatly depending on your location.
 While most engineered metal roofing systems will hold up to the challenges every region will face, certain options provide better protection and savings than others.

-Are there any hail resistant roofing materials out there?
-At this point in time, there is no solution that provides a completely hail resistant roofing solution.
+Are there any truly hail resistant roofing materials out there?
+At this point in time, there is no complete, 100% hail resistant roofing solution.
 Hail stones can travel at speeds up to 110 mph and grow to softball-sized stones.
 Aside from a concrete slab, no traditional roofing materials can come away from these types of hail stones without being dented or damaged.
 While there are suitable measures that can be taken to prevent damages from most hailstorms, the largest hail stones will cause damage to even the most durable of roofing systems.

 1. Copper — Extremely long-lasting, very soft with low melting temperature

 2. Aluminum — Long-lasting, resistant to salt water corrosion

 3. Zinc — Extremely long-lasting, resistant to corrosion and lowest melting point